MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Press `Tab`
 1. Expected: See the focus is set to `Back` with the dotted line.
 1. Go to `View -> Toggle Tab Handling` (Enabling Tab Handling)
-1. Expected: Message Box that says `Tab handling by host app is now enabled.`
-1. Click `OK` inside the popup dialog.
 1. Repeat steps 2-10 above.

 #### WebView DefaultBackgroundColor